viet34tqc/notebook/interview.md

 - Less code to write
 - We can utilize `this` where the arrow function is defined because `this` in arrow function relates to the outer scope environment.

-## Why you should put your modal outside of main area.
+## Why you should put your modal outside of main area

 <https://www.developerway.com/posts/positioning-and-portals-in-react>
 Normally, when you build a modal, you will set its position `fixed` and give it a high value of `z-index`.
 However, if you render your modal in a nested div, there will be a high chance that your modal will lie below other elements.

 The reason is because of `stacking context`.

 Actually, fixed elements are relative to its containing block which is viewport by default.
 We can also create this containing block by adding `transfrom` property.
 So if the parent element of nested modal is a containing block, the `z-index` value of modal will be counted only inside its parent.
 And if modal's parent lie below other elements in DOM, the modal will lie below other element as well.